trunk-rs/trunk/examples/wasm_threads/README.md

-# Support workers with shared memory and one wasm binary
+# Web Workers with shared memory, using only a single wasm_binary

-This is a port of [wasm_threads `simple.rs` example](https://github.com/chemicstry/wasm_thread/tree/main?tab=readme-ov-file#simple).
+This is a port of the [wasm_threads `simple.rs` example](https://github.com/chemicstry/wasm_thread/tree/main?tab=readme-ov-file#simple).

 It should also work similarly with `wasm-bindgen-rayon` and other packages that use SharedArrayBuffer.

-An explanation of that approach is described [here](https://rustwasm.github.io/wasm-bindgen/examples/raytrace.html)
+An explanation of this approach is described [here](https://rustwasm.github.io/wasm-bindgen/examples/raytrace.html).

 ## Limitations

-It has a few considerable advantages over the `webworker*` examples, but also considerable disadvantages.
+It has some significant advantages over the `webworker*' examples, but also some significant disadvantages.

-For starters, this needs Cross Site Isolation (setting 2 headers), which is [required for this approach to workers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements).
+For starters, it requires cross-site isolation (setting 2 headers), which is [required for this approach to workers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements).
-We've added them in the trunk config.
+We've added it to the trunk config.

-These same headers are also required during deployment.
-Github pages does not allow setting headers, and alternatives such as using `<meta>` did not work in my testing, so these sites can't be deployed like that.
-Cloudflare Pages is a free alternative that allows setting headers that worked for me.
+These same headers are also required for deployment.
+Github Pages does not allow setting headers, and alternatives such as using `<meta>` did not work in my tests, so these sites can't be deployed that way.
+Cloudflare Pages is a free alternative that does allow headers, and it worked for me.

-Then it also requires nightly Rust, because [the standard library needs to be rebuild](https://github.com/RReverser/wasm-bindgen-rayon?tab=readme-ov-file#building-rust-code).
+It also requires nightly Rust, because [the standard library needs to be rebuilt](https://github.com/RReverser/wasm-bindgen-rayon?tab=readme-ov-file#building-rust-code).

-Some libraries might not work correctly like that, since they are written under the assumption of the historially single threaded wasm32 runtimes. `wgpu` has the `fragile-send-sync-non-atomic-wasm` flag, which if set will not work with this.
-Eg. `egui` sets this flag currently, though it can be removed with a manual, not well tested [patch](https://github.com/9SMTM6/egui/commit/11b00084e34c8b0ff40bac82274291dff64c26db).
+Some libraries may not work correctly in this way, as they were written assuming the historical single-threaded wasm32 runtimes. wgpu` has the `fragile-send-sync-non-atomic-wasm` flag which, if set, will not work with this.
+For example, `egui` currently sets this flag, although it can be removed with a manual, not well tested [patch](https://github.com/9SMTM6/egui/commit/11b00084e34c8b0ff40bac82274291dff64c26db).

-Additional limitations are listed [here](https://rustwasm.github.io/wasm-bindgen/examples/raytrace.html#caveats) (some of them might be solved or worked around in libraries).
-Specifically for `wasm_thread` limitations are explained in the comments in the source code.
+Additional restrictions are listed [here](https://rustwasm.github.io/wasm-bindgen/examples/raytrace.html#caveats) (some of which may be solved or worked around in libraries).
+Limitations specific to `wasm_thread' are explained in the source code comments.

 ## Advantages

-* code sharing
+* Code sharing
-  * improves dev experience
+  * Improves developer experience
-  * also means that the WASM binary will be shared, which can in the extreme case half the size of the website.
+  * Also means that the WASM binary is shared, which in extreme cases can be half the size of the deployed application.
-* shared memory between threads
+* Memory sharing between threads
-  * can be a huge performance win
+  * can be a huge performance gain

 ## Notes on applying this